helto4real/hassio/appdaemon/apps/readme.md

 app_presence_tomas:
   module: presence
   class: a_better_presence
   name: presence_tomas                # name of the device in Hass
   timer: 600                          # timeout in seconds from just arrived to home and just left to away
-  entity_picture: /local/tomas.jpg            # Entity picture (optional)
-  prio_device: device_tracker.tomas_s8        # This device, if home the whole group is always home, like BT devices
-  update_time: 1200                           # Time (20 mins) how old a state update can be before considered as not_home
+  update_time: 7200                   # Time (2hrs) how old a state update can be before considered as not_home
   group_devices: group.tomas_devices  # The group that contains the trackked devices

 ```